coolxeo/docker_elk_stack/README.md

 ###*Use the run scripts in the folder to run it

 ##nodeapi
-Implemented using Nodejs, it gets rss from any source and bulks the data in Elastic Search using json format, this part will become a Nodejs module in the future, and I will use a RESTfull api, but that part it's still to be defined, this is just a node server with Express 4 and a Elastic Search client with a Xml parser for retrieving, parsing and persisting in EL
+Implemented using Nodejs, it gets rss from any source and bulks the data in Elastic Search using json format, this part will become a Nodejs module in the future, and I will use a RESTful api, but that part it's still to be defined, this is just a node server with Express 4 and a Elastic Search client with a Xml parser for retrieving, parsing and persisting in EL
 ###*Use the run scripts in the folder to run it

 ##dockers